Welcome to the Ascot Secondary Years

 Students will also receive a target from each subject.
 This will highlight something they need to work on in order to improve their attainment grade.
 All attainment grades are explained fully in the reports so parents are well informed in our reporting and assessment process.

-Ascot is an International Baccalaureate (IB) Candidate School.
-Ascot will introduce the IB diploma programme from August 2016 for students in Years 12 and 13.
+Ascot is an International Baccalaureate World School.
+Ascot introduced the IB Diploma Programme in August 2016 for students in Years 12 and 13.
 This bridges the gap between IGCSEs and University.

 There is an element of coursework as well as formal exams which will take place at the end of Year 13.
-Ascot is proud to join the growing number of International schools in Thailand and Asia to offer the IB.
+Ascot is proud to be one of the growing number of International schools in Thailand and Asia to offer the IB DP.

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create better and more peaceful world through intercultural understanding and respect.